savi-lang/savi/tooling/coc-nvim/README.md

 ## Prerequisites

+This extension doesn't provide mare language support to vim yet, so you need to install [mare-vim](https://github.com/teggotic/vim-mare)
 This extension uses [Docker](https://docs.docker.com/install/) to run the Mare language server in the background, so you'll need to have a working installation of Docker and the ability to `docker run` as a non-root user.